 Psalm 119 is the longest psalm.
 It speaks repeatedly of the wisdom, guidance, comfort, correction, challenge and assurance which David receives from the Word of God.

-He looks to scripture as his main teacher, trainer, moralist, therapist, encourager, protector and reward.
+He looks to scripture and the God of scripture as his main teacher, trainer, moralist, therapist, encourager, protector and reward.
 Seemingly every verse heaps praise and thanksgiving upon God’s ‘laws, statutes, commandments, ordinances, testimonies, ways, precepts, etc’.
 Every verse except three.

 I would suggest that in these verses one finds hidden the message not of law but of grace: